 Dil Toh Happy Hai Ji To Go Off Air: Donal Bisht Says She Was Promised The Show Will Run For A Year!

 Dil Toh Happy Hai Ji underwent a major change post Jasmin Bhasin (who played the lead role of Happy) quit the show.
 Jasmin had quit the show as she wasn't okay to bond with a child on-screen.
 The actress was replaced by Donal Bisht, who was excited about the show.
-It has been just two months that she came onboard for the show and now it is being said that the show in the first week of August!
+It has been just two months since she came on board for the show and now, it is being said that the show will end in the first week of August!
 In an interview to BT, the actress said that she was heartbroken as she got to know about the show's ending.
-She also revealed that she was brought onboard with a promise that the show will run for at least a year!
+She also revealed that she was brought on board with a promise that the show will run for at least a year!

 ‘It’s Disheartening When The Unexpected Happens’